 Step Three – Combine the crumbled tofu with olive oil, lemon juice, apple cider vinegar, salt, peppercorns, chili flakes, minced garlic, rosemary leaves, and thyme.
 Mix well.

-Step Four – Transfer the mixture to a jar or airtight container, ensuring the tofu is fully covered with the marinade.
+Step Four – Transfer the mixture to a jar or airtight container, ensuring the marinade fully covers the tofu.
 Refrigerate and marinate overnight, allowing the flavors to meld together.
 Enjoy your tofu feta within a week.

 FAQs

-Tofu feta can be stored in the refrigerator for up to one week.
+Store tofu feta in the refrigerator for up to one week.
 Make sure to keep it in a sealed container to maintain its freshness.

-Freezing tofu feta is not recommended as it can affect the texture and consistency.
+Avoid freezing tofu feta as it can affect the texture and consistency.
 It’s best enjoyed fresh from the refrigerator.

-Unfortunately, no. Extra firm tofu is essential for its texture, if you use a softer tofu it will fall apart when pressed, won’t absorb enough of the marinade and the texture will be gloopy and unappetising!
+Unfortunately, no. Extra firm tofu is essential for its texture; if you use softer tofu, it will fall apart when pressed, won’t absorb enough of the marinade, and the texture will be gloopy and unappetizing!

 Yes, tofu feta is gluten-free, making it a great option for those with gluten intolerance or sensitivity.